 A national language is a language with a political, cultural, and social unit connected with it.
 An official language is a language used by the government of a country.
 However, both of these terms are used for politic means in many countries.

 A national language is often used to unite the people.
 Examples of this include Japanese in Japan, French in France, and even English in Great Britain.
 Each country has a complex history behind its selection of a national language.

 The process of developing a national language involves four steps which are…

 Selecting a language to serve as the national language is a political process.
 Picking the wrong language could rip a nation a part.
-Different countries have approach this in different ways.
+Different countries have approached this in different ways.
 Indonesia selected a Malay pidgin as its national language to unite its country.
-The Philippines choose Tagalog or Filipino as their national language, which was met by great resistance.
+The Philippines choose Tagalog or Filipino as their national language, which was met with great resistance.